 8. Posting public information about your case or injuries

 After being in an accident we naturally want to talk about the experience with our family and friends.
 Sometimes, this includes posting information on social media platforms like Facebook or Twitter.
 Be careful about what you say publicly on social media regarding the accident as well as any injuries you’ve sustained.
 Don’t downplay any part of it.
 When in doubt, it’s best to completely refrain from speaking publicly about the accident on social media.
 Anything you say can be later used against you.

 Uninsured/underinsured motorist (UM/UIM) insurance coverage is available from all auto insurance providers, and in the state of Kentucky you’ll automatically be granted this coverage.
 One common mistake many drivers make in no-fault states like Kentucky is opting to get rid of UM/UIM coverage then later paying the price after being involved in a major accident with an uninsured driver.
 The tiny bit of savings simply isn’t worth the risk.

 Your insurance company will automatically suggest a body shop for you to take your damaged vehicle to.
 In most cases, the suggested auto shop will be the most inexpensive option and not necessarily the best option.
 Don’t hesitate to get estimates from several different shops until you find a place you’re comfortable with.

-If you’ve been injured in an auto accident and have any questions or would like to speak to a Louisville car accident injury lawyer who can help turn a complicated car accident lawsuit into one that is guaranteed to succeed during trial, give Thomas Law Offices a call today.
+If you’ve been injured in an auto accident and have any questions or would like to speak to someone who can help turn a complicated car accident lawsuit into a successful one, give Thomas Law Offices a call today.